 Of course, on December 22 there will be the December solstice.
 It will occur at exactly 04:48 UTC.
 The South Pole of the earth will be tilted toward the Sun, which will have reached its southernmost position in the sky and will be directly over the Tropic of Capricorn at 23.44 degrees south latitude.
 This will be the first day of winter (winter solstice) in the northern hemisphere and the first day of summer (summer solstice) in the southern hemisphere.

-Finally on the night of December 21 and 22 the Ursids meteor shower will peak.
+Later this month on the night of December 21 and 22 the Ursids meteor shower will peak.
 It is a minor meteor shower producing only about 5-10 meteors per hour.
-It originates from dust grains left behind by comet Tuttle, which was first discovered in 1790.
-Unfortunately the second quarter moon will be bright enough to hide all but the brightest meteors.
-Meteors will appear to radiate from the constellation Ursa Minor, but can appear anywhere in the sky.
+These meteors originate from dust grains left behind by comet Tuttle, which was discovered in 1790.
+Some meteors can also be seen anytime from December 17 to 25.
+Unfortunately this year the waxing gibbous moon will be bright enough to hide most of the fainter meteors, but if you are patient, you might still be able to catch some of the brighter ones.
+Meteors will radiate from the constellation Ursa Minor, but can appear anywhere in the sky.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month:

 Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Sagittarius.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.